Bake Play Smile

 WANT EVEN MORE DELICIOUS RECIPES?
 Subscribe to my newsletter or follow along on Facebook or Instagram.
 And if you love baking, then please come and join my Facebook cooking club group or subscribe to my YouTube channel.

-A slice of pecan tart with a scoop of vanilla ice-cream on a white and gold plate.
+A slice of pecan pie on a plate with a scoop of ice cream.

 Pecan Pie